zcemys1/comp0034-tutorials/activities/week2/2-5-stats-card.md

 )
 ```

-Modify the existing Card code so that is a function:
+Modify the existing Card code so that it is a function:

 - The function takes a string in the format 'host year' as a parameter.
 This scatter geo currently uses this for each
   map marker.